lum4chi/streamlit-stateful/README.md

   and prevent errors like:
   `StreamlitAPIException st.session_state.<var> cannot be modified after the widget with key <var> is instantiated.`
 - solving clicking twice to make a setting [_stick_](https://docs.streamlit.io/knowledge-base/using-streamlit/widget-updating-session-state).

+## 🚧 Work in progress! 🚧
+This library is under development, so it's better to rely on commit id as version tracking!